A short description of the post.

 Are there any differences?

-start with emissions_1993 THEN use mutate to reorder country according to per_capita_co2_emissions
+country in max_min_15for plotting and assign to max_min_15_plot_datastart with emissions_1993 THEN use mutate to reorder country according to per_capita_co2_emissions

 max_min_15_plot_data <- max_min_15 %>%